magentabusiness/magentabusiness.github.io/docs/samples/monitoring/facilities-monitoring-poc.md

 This prototype was written by two engineers literally in one day.
 Most of the time was spent on the client-side code (Lua script for real device and emulator).
 The server-side part of the prototype has zero coding and was all about configuration of the rules, plugins, and dashboards.

-This demonstrates how easy is to prototype and build IoT solutions using [ThingsBoard](http://thingsboard.io).
-Of course, there is a certain learning curve that you need to pass, but we hope that this article and other [docs](http://thingsboard.io/docs/) will help you to do this.
+This demonstrates how easy is to prototype and build IoT solutions using [IoT Hub](http://iothub.magenta.at).
+Of course, there is a certain learning curve that you need to pass, but we hope that this article and other [docs](http://iothub.magenta.at/docs/) will help you to do this.

 If you found this article interesting, please leave your feedback, questions or feature requests in the comments section and “star” our project on the [github](https://github.com/thingsboard/thingsboard) in order to stay tuned for new releases and tutorials.